gopherslab/conduit-connector-google-sheets/README.md

 The Google-Sheet Connector connects to google sheets via google-sheets api(v4) witht the provided configuration using the OAuth2 credentials, SpreadsheetId and SheetId along with a configurable time interval for the next consecutive run.

-The `Configure` method is called to parse the configurations. // what will happen if we provide wrong spreadsheetid and sheet id
+The `Configure` method is called to parse the configurations.
 After which, the `Open` method is called to start the connection from the provided position.

 ### Record Fetching